CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-#### DataStar
+#### Datastar

-DataStar provides more granular control by giving you direct access to the event object:
+Datastar provides more granular control by giving you direct access to the event object:

 ```html
 <div data-signals-message="''">